 You can get a copy of this digital poster here (we have it hanging on our fridge and upstairs in our hallway).

-When will they think of others feelings first?
+15. When will my kids think of others’ feelings first?

 Our kids are egocentric because their brains are designed that way for now.